parmita52/machine-learning-spark-ex/README.md

 # How do we actually use it?

-**To train a Decision Tree, you need to give it one vector column that represents all of the features and one numerical column that represents the prediction label. **
+**To train a Decision Tree, you need to give it one vector column that represents all of the features and one numerical column that represents the prediction label.**

 So we have to take the data that we have and turn it into something...more number-y for the Decision Tree to work with.
 So let’s carefully look at the data we have so we can get started.

 In fact, one of the first thing you should always do in any machine learning project is to actually look at the data and plan your steps.
 Data scientists actually typically spend more than half their time cleaning and preparing data, and only the remaining time for training models and further analysis.

 Luckily, the data I provided purposefully needs minimal cleaning and prep.
 Let's take a look:
-We need to somehow turn the features we have into a vector and have the prediction be number.
+We need to somehow turn the prediction label into a number and turn the features we have into a vector.
 ![alt text](/images_n/goal.png "Data Prep")

 So we have a nice little task list:
-## Task 1 - turn the Prediction Label (Bought) into something numerical
+## Task 1 - Turn the Prediction Label (Bought) into something numerical
 ![alt text](/images_n/task1.png "Task 1")
 ## Task 2 - Turn the Colors feature into a numerical index
 (Size is already numerical, so we're all set there)
 ![alt text](/images_n/task2.png "Task 2")
-## Task 3 - Combine the features into one features vector column
+## Task 3 - Combine the features into one feature vector column
 ![alt text](/images_n/task3.png "Task 3")
 ## Task 4 - Use this prepared data to train a Decision Tree Model
 ![alt text](/images_n/task4.png "Task 4")